barjin/mascara/README.md

-# Mascara - og:image generator for actors
+# Mascara - og:image generator for Apify actors

 This repository contains an experimental OG image generator based on the `satori` library.
 It takes a JSX template as input and generates an image that can be used as the Open Graph image for a website.